blevergood/Advent-of-Code/2023/Day 11 - Cosmic Expansion/README.md

 Expand the universe, then find the length of the shortest path between every pair of galaxies. **What is the sum of these lengths?**

+### Solution

 Your puzzle answer was **`9312968`**.

+## Part Two

+### Summary

+_Same as Part one except the empty columns and rows expands by 1 million times instead of 2._

+The galaxies are much **older** (and thus much **farther apart**) than the researcher initially estimated.

+Now, instead of the expansion you did before, make each empty row or column **one million** times larger.
+That is, each empty row should be replaced with `1000000` empty rows, and each empty column should be replaced with `1000000` empty columns.

+(In the example above, if each empty row or column were merely `10` times larger, the sum of the shortest paths between every pair of galaxies would be **`1030`**.
+If each empty row or column were merely `100` times larger, the sum of the shortest paths between every pair of galaxies would be **`8410`**.
+However, your universe will need to expand far beyond these values.)

+Starting with the same initial image, expand the universe according to these new rules, then find the length of the shortest path between every pair of galaxies. **What is the sum of these lengths?**

+### Solution

+Your puzzle answer was **`597714117556`**.